ForgeRock/forgeops/README.md

 The configuration provides the following features:

 * Deployments for ForgeRock AM, IDM, DS and IG.
 IG is available but not deployed by default.
-* AM is configured with a single root realm
+* AM configured with a single root realm
 * A number of OIDC clients are configured for the AM/IDM integration and the smoke tests.
 ** Note the `idm-provisioning`, `idm-admin-ui` and the `end-user-ui` client configurations are required for the integration of IDM and AM.